BrandonSmith710/BrandonSmith710.github.io/_posts/2022-03-16-SalesAnalysis.md

 ![Screenshot (10)](https://user-images.githubusercontent.com/75755695/158914569-8acd32ed-6c7c-4a89-b211-1e1b2f5ca139.png)

-The bar chart shows profits by region
+##The bar chart shows profits by region

 ![image](https://user-images.githubusercontent.com/75755695/158943517-dea3f270-05d4-457a-87c9-a89224a2fd6e.png)

-Below are the respective profits of each product category from 2014-2017, note similar patterns in regions central and south technology profits from 2015-2017, and also in regions east and west technology profits from 2016-2017
+Below are the respective profits of each product category from 2014-2017, note similar patterns in central and south technology profits from 2015-2017, and also in east and west technology profits from 2016-2017

 ![Screenshot (16)](https://user-images.githubusercontent.com/75755695/158914792-4f435d36-1d5b-4b7d-ac9c-3c316e5db5a5.png)
 ![Screenshot (27)](https://user-images.githubusercontent.com/75755695/158942285-60b84b78-ddea-4dca-b698-74bcb658368a.png)

-Here are the profits by postal code per product category:
+##Here are the profits by postal code per product category:

 ![Screenshot (29)](https://user-images.githubusercontent.com/75755695/158942873-c9bffe70-8803-43a4-a5eb-9eb9d291861e.png)